 I lead the Cornell Forage Breeding Project to conduct genetic research and develop cool season, perennial forage cultivars with higher yield, multiple disease and insect resistances, and forage quality.
 My project conducts research on use of perennial grasses and legumes as feedstocks for the biofuel industry.
-I also do research on performance of industrial hemp cultivars.
+I also do research on performance and breeding of industrial hemp cultivars.
 I teach plant breeding and quantitative genetics; and my project provides extension and outreach information to seed companies, other breeders, extension educators, and producers.
 As associate dean and director of academic programs, I also provide oversight to the improvement of academic programs in the college.

 My research objectives are to breed improved forage cultivars (primarily alfalfa and birdsfoot trefoil) for Northeast USA and promote their use by growers and seed companies.
 Although private breeding companies now provide most of the alfalfa cultivars in the USA, none of them focuses on traits specifically needed in the Northeast.
 Because there are few forage breeders in North America, a large proportion of my research is cooperative, facilitated through the NE1710 Multistate Cooperative Research Project.
 This project includes research to improve forage species, compare breeding methods, evaluate new cultivars of several forage species for yield, and conduct QTL and other genomic analyses.
 I am cooperating with other scientists in NE1710 to identify QTLs for forage yield and other agronomic traits.
 In 2005, I began efforts to evaluate perennial, warm season grasses (especially switchgrass) and breed them for use as feedstocks for biofuels.
-In 2016, my project began research on industrial hemp.
+In 2016, my project began breeding research on industrial hemp.

 Outreach and Extension Focus

 The Forage Breeding Project interacts primarily with the seed industry, extension educators, growers, and biofuel and industrial hemp companies to provide information on new forage cultivars and traits that we are working with to improve forage species.
 Extension activities include field demonstrations and presentations, fact sheets, web sites, posters, Power Point files, etc. This interaction promotes the use of improved cultivars, which provide more economical production of feed for the dairy and other livestock industries.
 More than 400,000 pounds of seed of Cornell cultivars are sold annually to growers.
 This number translates to about to 25-30,000 acres planted.
 Since these fields last at least four years, a conservative estimate of total acreage of Cornell forage cultivars is more than 100,000 acres.
-Web sites, fact sheets, extension talks, and field tours also are mechanisms to disseminate information about feedstocks for biofuel uses.
+Web sites, fact sheets, extension talks, and field tours also are mechanisms to disseminate information about feedstocks for biofuel uses and for industrial hemp.

 Interaction with the groups mentioned above also provides feedback that helps guide our research objectives.